dwolfson7789/wdi-al-khwarizmi-2/W01/D02/Assignments/Homework/W01D02_homework.md

 This saves the changes to your local repo on your machine.
 You now need to push those changes out to your remote repo on Github: `git push origin master`

-When you've completed the homework (or gotten as far as you're going to), go to **your** Github account and navigate to the folder where the homework (it will look something like (the URL will look something like https://github.com/[your Github username]/wdi-al-Khwarizmi/tree/master/W01/D02/Assignments/Homework).
-Copy this URL.
+When you've completed the homework (or gotten as far as you're going to), go to **your** Github account and navigate to the folder where the homework (it will look something like (the URL will look something like https://github.com/[your Github username]/wdi-al-Khwarizmi/tree/master/W01/D02/Assignments/Homework). **Copy this URL.**

 Now go to our main class repo (again, [here it is](https://github.com/ga-students/wdi-al-Khwarizmi)).
 Click on the 'Issues' tab and create a new Issue:
 * Title: HW #XXX
+* Body: In the body of the issue, paste the link to the homework's location in your fork of the class repo, the one you just copied.

+When you're done, submit the issue.
+Your homework is in!

 =================